jonesnoah45010/simple_db/README.md

 # Initial Setup...
 1. Open the example_env.txt file
-2. Add your personal MySQL server credentials to example_env.txt
+2. Add your personal MySQL server credentials to example_env.txt, if you do not have a MySQL server running, see Setting up MySQL Server and VPC Connector in Google Cloud.
+Remember that you will need to use the local MySQL IP when deploying to cloudrun and the public MySQL IP when running locally.
 3. Rename example_env.txt to .env
 4. Create python3.11 virtual environment
 5. pip install -r requirements.txt
 6. Open true_database.sql
 7. Replace "YOUR_DATABASE_NAME" in true_database.sql with the database name you defined under SQL_NAME in .env
-8. Create the simple_db and simple_db_users tables in your database by executing true_database.sql with your MySQL client
+8. Create necessary tables in your database by executing true_database.sql within your MySQL client
 9. You will need to setup a google cloud console project to use the automated emails for account creation feature.
-Follow instructions below...
+See Setup Google Cloud Console Gmail API.

+# Setting up Google Cloud Console Gmail API:
 ### Step 1: Create a Project in Google Cloud Console

 1.  **Go to Google Cloud Console**: Visit the Google Cloud Console.